Dødedans i London, Tottel

 The Chartreux maketh aunswere.

-VNTO this* world I was dead long agon
+VNto the world I was dead long agon

-By mine order and my profession;
+By mine order and my profession,

-And eueryman, be he neuer so strong,
+355 And euery man be he neuer so strong

-Dreadeth to dye by kindly mocion
+Dreadeth to dye by kindly mocion,

-After his fleshly inclinacion.
+After his fleshly inclinacion.,

-Fro Fiendes myght and fro damnacion:
+Fro fiendes myght and fro damnacion,

 Døden til sergenten